konstapo/2021-Fake-News-MediaEval-Task/README.md

 The ***Text-Based Combined Misinformation and Conspiracies Detection*** subtask development dataset files are provided in CSV format with the following fields defined:
 * *TweetID* - a FakeNews task internal tweet ID, do not match with the original tweet ID.
 * *Class Label for Suppressed cures* - a class identifier value for the correcponding conspiracy theory in the papticular tweet, 3 == ***Promotes/Supports Conspiracy***, 2 == ***Discusses Consparacy***, 1 == ***Non-Conspiracy*** (the same for the following Class Label fields).
-* *Class Label for Mind Control* - a class identifier value for the correcponding conspiracy theory in the papticular tweet.
+* *Class Label for Behaviour and Mind Control* - a class identifier value for the correcponding conspiracy theory in the papticular tweet.
 * *Class Label for Antivax* - a class identifier value for the correcponding conspiracy theory in the papticular tweet.
 * *Class Label for Fake virus** - a class identifier value for the correcponding conspiracy theory in the papticular tweet.
 * *Class Label for Intentional Pandemic* - a class identifier value for the correcponding conspiracy theory in the papticular tweet.
 * *Class Label for Harmful Radiation/ Influence* - a class identifier value for the correcponding conspiracy theory in the papticular tweet.
-* *Class Label for Population reduction/ control* - a class identifier value for the correcponding conspiracy theory in the papticular tweet.
+* *Class Label for Population reduction* - a class identifier value for the correcponding conspiracy theory in the papticular tweet.
 * *Class Label for New World Order* - aa class identifier value for the correcponding conspiracy theory in the papticular tweet.
 * *Class Label for Satanism* - a class identifier value for the correcponding conspiracy theory in the papticular tweet.
 * *Tweet Text* - full tweet text block.
 Note that this field ends with the end of the CSV file line and it can contain extra commas that are not separators.